 There is a solution.
 Or rather, a web of diverse and decentralised solutions that are adapted to place: local food systems.
 Think farmers’ markets, community gardens, producer-consumer co-operatives and urban farming.
 By shortening the distances between producer and consumer, local food systems dramatically reduce pollution.
 They also increase biodiversity and productivity and providing more local jobs.

 Localisation is about keeping money within the community, and investing in the place where you live – financially, emotionally and practically.
 It’s not about eliminating international trade, but about reducing the power of unaccountable corporations.
 And it’s about pressing for policy change: to shift taxes, subsidies and regulations that currently favour a small number of global giants to instead support a multitude of businesses and industries that are more transparent and adapted to their unique local environment.

 To celebrate and raise awareness about the transformative power of local food systems, a worldwide Local Food Feast campaign is at the centre of this year’s World Localisation Day.
-Hundreds of feasts are taking place across the globe this month as part of decentralised but united movement for change.
+Hundreds of feasts are taking place across the globe this month as part of a decentralised but united movement for change.
 They’ll be celebrating diverse local traditions as they raise awareness about the worldwide localisation movement.
 To find out more about World Localisation Day, head to worldlocalizationday.org.
 You can also check out this three-minute film which reveals the hidden effects of the current global food system.